 Original thread start from here.
 First post is copy-paste, the rest will be running updates.

 Welcome!
 This is the log where I'll post anything which I've converted and/or painted for others.
-Most of my private hobby work is not done for my own armies, but rather for my brother's and our friends' collections.
+Most of my hobby work is not done for my own armies, but rather for my brother's and our friends' collections.

 It's a great way to experience modelling and painting all miniatures in Warhammer without buying them.